chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 ### Step 1: Get Compatible Firmware

 Your node needs firmware that includes **packet logging** support.
-Use the [MeshCore MQTT Observer Flasher](https://observer.gessaman.com/) to find and flash the appropriate firmware for your device variant.
+Use the [MeshCore Observer Flasher](https://observer.gessaman.com/) to find and flash the appropriate firmware for your device variant.

 ### Step 2: Connect and Run the Install Script